John Watling

 John, or George, Watling (died 1681) was a 17th-century English buccaneer.
 It was said that he would never plunder on the Sabbath and refused to allow his crew to play cards on this holy day.

 John Watling is best known for making his headquarters on the island currently dubbed San Salvador and naming it Watling Island.
 It is believed to be the island Guanahani, as named by the indigenous Lucayan people, which Christopher Columbus first saw in 1492 and renamed San Salvador.
 This is disputed by some.
 In 1925, the Bahamas officially named the island San Salvador after several scholars had argued that its features best matched Columbus' description of the island he visited.

 Mutiny and taking charge

 In 1680–1681 John Watling sailed under Captain Bartholomew Sharp aboard the Most Holy Trinity.
 Certain members of the crew were unhappy with Sharp.
 Each buccaneer had amassed a fortune under Sharp's leadership, but many had gambled all of their money away.
 Sharp had not gambled and wanted to retire with his fortune.
 On 6 January 1681 at Juan Fernandez, the crew mutinied and deposed Sharp, electing Watling as his successor.
 On 12 January, three armed Spanish vessels approached Juan Fernandez, and Watling and his crew fled the port.
-They left behind a Mosquito Indian named Will (see for this castaway-story Will (Indian)) whom they were unable to find before departure.
+They left behind a Mosquito Indian named Will, whom they were unable to find before departure.
 The buccaneers waited just out to sea, but the Spanish did not leave and so Watling slipped away on the night of 13 January.